aymen-souid/Chat_Bot/README.md

 # Chat_Bot

+it's a Super Conversational chatbot that can ask any question.

-Simple chatbot implementation with PyTorch.
+it has a Simple  implementation with PyTorch.

+Whenever the propability of the response is < 0.75 it goes scrapping the a better response from wikipedia and question-answering platforms :quora and reddi using SELENIUM.

 The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.